USDA-FSA/fsa-design-system/components/switch/index.md

 ## Usage

 {% capture usage_do %}
-* The Application requires the User to perform a toggle action, and affect the application immediately.
+* When an Application requires the User to perform a toggle action, and affect the application immediately.
-* A setting within an application needs to be toggled between two different states.
+* When a setting within an application needs to be toggled between two different states.
 {% endcapture %}

 {% capture usage_dont %}